Why It Matters

 What Happened

-The U.S. Department of Housing and Urban Development announced Tuesday it is investigating the Washington State Housing Finance Commission over the state’s Covenant Homeownership Program, a first-of-its-kind initiative that offers zero-interest home loans to buyers of color who are descendants of residents harmed by historical housing discrimination.
+The U.S. Department of Housing and Urban Development announced Tuesday it is investigating Washington’s Housing Finance Commission over its Covenant Homeownership Program, which provides zero-interest loans to homebuyers from specific racial groups.

 By the Numbers